What is required of you

 - accurate information regarding the skills and knowledge demonstrated by your apprentice

 - time for BCITO representatives to meet with your apprentice

 - some of your own time to discuss your apprentice's progress with BCITO representatives.

-If you're looking for a new apprentice, or if you already have a capable candidate for an apprenticeship, get in touch.
-We can help you find an apprentice or give you a firsthand explanation of how the apprenticeship will work for you.
+If you're looking for a new apprentice, or you have a capable candidate onboard already, get in touch.
+We can help you find an apprentice or give you a firsthand explanation of how apprenticeships work.